Types of route

 MAINTAINS

-In this option, the mapped route will lead directly to the destination, in a straight line, regardless of the terrain.
-This route does not use the road network.
-This setting is most often used by pilots, but can also be useful when walking or cycling on azimuth, in undeveloped areas, or sailing on water.
+In this option, the designated route will lead directly to the destination, in a straight line, regardless of the terrain.
+Such a route does not use the road network.
+Pilots use this setting most often, but it can also be useful for walking or cycling on azimuth, through undeveloped areas, and sailing.